 Developers promote Incognito Private Shield as a program that provides online protection.
-It allows to browse the web anonymously without leaving any tracks: to remove all browsing history, chat conversations, downloaded files and so on.
-However, its developers distribute it by bundling it into setups of other software.
-It increases the possibility that people who have it installed, did it unintentionally.
-For this reason this program is categorized as a potentially unwanted application (PUA).
+It allows users to browse the web anonymously without leaving any trace (removing all browsing history, chat conversations, downloaded files, and so on), however, developers distribute this program by bundling it into the set-ups of other software.
+This increases the possibility that people will install it unintentionally.
+For this reason, Private Shield is categorized as a potentially unwanted application (PUA).

-Incognito Private Shield allows to scan the system for usernames, passwords, profiles, cookies and other entries, personal information that is stored on a computer.
-However, to clean those entries users must to register the program.
-In other words, to purchase it.
-It might be a legitimate program, however, we do not recommend to trust developers who promote their apps by using deceptive methods.
-There are many PUAs that do not deliver any real value, sometimes they detect issues that do not exist.
-In other words, they provide users with fake results.
-The main purpose of it is to trick people into believing that the program is really useful and that it is worth registering (purchasing).
-As we mentioned above, it is possible that Incognito Private Shield is one of these programs too.
-Besides, developers usually bundle more than one PUA into other software's setups, quite often they bundle several apps at one.
-For example, they might also include/bundle some browser hijackers or adware.
-Apps of this type gather details such as user's IP addresses, geolocations, URLs of visited websites, entered search queries and so on.
-Their developers share it with other people/parties who misuse it to generate revenue.
-Note, those parties might include some cyber criminals too.
-Adware-type apps feed people with unwanted, intrusive ads like coupons, banners, surveys, pop-ups and so on.
-If clicked, these ads usually open potentially malicious, untrustworthy websites, or run scripts designed to download/install other unwanted applications.
-We advise to remove these apps as soon as possible, besides and we do not recommend to trust apps that are promoted by including them into setups of other software.
+Incognito Private Shield allows users to scan the system for usernames, passwords, profiles, cookies and other entries, and personal information that is stored on the computer.
+To clean the entries, however, they must first register the program by purchasing it.
+This may seem to be a legitimate program, however, do not trust developers who promote apps using deceptive methods.
+Many PUAs provide little or no real value - sometimes they detect so-called 'issues' that do not actually exist (fake scan results).
+The main purpose of these types of programs is to trick people into believing that the software is useful and is worth registering (purchasing).
+As mentioned, it is possible that Incognito Private Shield is one of these rogue programs.
+Furthermore, developers usually bundle more than one PUA into the set-ups of other software (they can bundle several apps at once).
+For example, they might also bundle browser hijackers or adware.
+These apps gather details such as users' IP addresses, geolocations, URLs of visited websites, entered search queries, and so on.
+Developers share the data with third parties who misuse it to generate revenue.
+Note that these third parties might include cyber criminals.
+Adware-type apps feed people with unwanted, intrusive ads such as coupons, banners, surveys, pop-ups, and so on.
+If clicked, they usually open potentially malicious, untrustworthy websites or run scripts designed to download/install other unwanted applications.
+We advise you to remove PUAs immediately.
+Furthermore, do not trust apps that are promoted by including them into set-ups of other software.

 |Name||Incognito Private Shield potentially unwanted application|